fiberseq/fiberseq-qc/README.md

 <hr/>
 <h4>Example Run</h4>
-<code>runall-qc.tcsh my-output-dir PS00246 fiberseq.bam fiberseq.all.tbl.gz</code>
+<code>src/runall-qc.tcsh my-output-dir PS00246 fiberseq.bam fiberseq.all.tbl.gz</code>
 <br/><br/>where fiberseq.bam and fiberseq.all.tbl.gz were produced using the fiberseq-smk or fibertools-rs pipeline<br/>

 <hr/>